A-Gulati/Artificial-Neural-Network/README.md

 # Artificial Neural Network

-A basic python 3 layer neural network trained and tested using mnist datasets.
+3 layer neural network trained and tested using mnist datasets.

-You can find the training csv files here: https://pjreddie.com/projects/mnist-in-csv/
+To run, download the py file, the test csv, and download the training csv from here:https://pjreddie.com/projects/mnist-in-csv/ and place them in the same folder

+Then update the training file locations in the 'test' and 'train' section of main and run the python file.